davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 system and make it instead boot with Dinit.
 You need to set up suitable service description files for your system; at present there are no automated conversion tools for converting service descriptions or startup scripts from other systems.
-For example service files, please check the `services` subdirectory.
+For example service files, please check the [services](services) subdirectory (and see descriptions of all of them below).

 Once you have service descriptions ready, you can test Dinit by adding "init=/sbin/dinit" (for example) to the kernel command line when booting.